jdtcob/DataScienceCapstone/README.md

 ![prob1](figures/probBase.png)

 In order to predict the next word we begin with the left hand side of the equation below.
-This statement reads the probability of you given 'looking forward seeing'.
+This statement reads the probability of 'you' given 'looking forward seeing'.
 The full equation below employs a Markov assumption.
 Under this assumption we can reduce the computational complexity of algorithm.

 ![prob2](figures/probMarkov.png)